Perth – Melbourne – Perth Tour

 Comfortable small group trip to grandiose and hidden natural wonders during the famous wildflower bloom in western Australia

 The modern coach for 14 people takes you through the most beautiful side of Australia.
-This guarantees an unforgettable travel experience to Western Australia’s most interesting natural wonders as a privileged travel group.
-The program includes: Kimberley, Ningaloo Reef, Monkey Mia, Karijini National Park and countless other worth seeing, sometimes rather unknown destinations.
-In a reliable minibus with experienced specialists on board, experience is guaranteed and safety is paramount
+That guarantees an unforgettable travel experience to Western Australia’s most fascinating natural wonders as a privileged travel group.
+The program includes Kimberley, the endlessly blue Lake Argyle, the tiny settlements of Derby, Kununurra, over-the-border Katherine Gorge, and countless other destinations worth seeing, some relatively unknown.
+In a reliable minibus with experienced specialists on board, experience is guaranteed, and safety is paramount

 Travel description

-The most original Australia is most likely to be found in western Australia (Western Australia).
+The most original Australia is likely found in western Australia (Western Australia).
 Only a few first-time visitors find this worth a trip.
 It doesn’t have to be.
 Western Australia is definitely worth a trip for anyone who feels like going to Australia.
-The emerging tourist region of Western Australia spans a third of Australia’s total land area with approximately two and a half million inhabitants, of which more than 2 million live in Perth, the only coast followed by an extensive hinterland that is also worth exploring.
-They are accompanied by metropolis in the west of the continent, beautifully situated in the south-west on the Indian Ocean.
-Most of the places worth seeing are located in a wonderful color spectrum, and at night you can experience an obvious starry sky.
+The emerging tourist region of Western Australia spans a third of Australia’s total land area.
+Most places worth seeing are in a wonderful color spectrum, and you can experience an obvious starry sky at night.

 A trip through Western Australia is an extraordinary experience and should be experienced in stages.
 Therefore, this tour is a continuous overland trip between Perth and Darwin.
-Their length is about 8000 km, including the side roads and the tour through the south-west.
+Its length is about 8000 km, including the side roads and the tour through the southwest.
 With a minibus with a maximum of 14 seats, the number of participants is limited and manageable, making maximum flexibility possible.
-This is the only way to perceive and experience the sequence of numerous unique attractions, including the World Heritage Sites.
+That is the only way to perceive and experience the sequence of numerous unique attractions, including the World Heritage Sites.
 Our tour is deliberately carried out in the climatically dry season since pleasant temperatures prevail throughout the Australian winter and spring.
 In September, the wildflowers can also be seen in full bloom.
-For climatic reasons, we hold the second appointment immediately afterward in the opposite direction, starting in Darwin and ending in Perth.
-However, especially in the tropical north, weather-related changes in the travel itinerary must always be expected.
+For climatic reasons, we hold the second appointment immediately afterwards in the opposite direction, starting in Darwin and ending in Perth.
+However, weather-related changes in the travel itinerary must always be expected, especially in the tropical north.
 We offer an Australia program for everyone who wants to experience Australia in its diversity, vastness, infinity, and originality.
-On request, you can participate in a six-day additional program in the country’s extreme south-west.
+On request, you can participate in a six-day additional program in the country’s extreme southwest.

-You can expect consistently good roads – exceptions are possible – a long, intensive driving program with regular breaks.
+You can expect consistently good roads – exceptions are possible – and a long, intensive driving program with regular breaks.
 Overnight stays are in local hotels, motels, chalets, park homes, and comfortable safari tents.
-The cheapest options for meals are to be found outside the hotels, so only the daily breakfast is included.
+The cheapest meal options are outside the hotels, so only the daily breakfast is included.
 Drivers and tour guides will know what is right for them.
-Nevertheless, it makes sense to bring a lot of perseverance, willingness to help, comradeship and willingness to help to guarantee a good success of this extraordinary, multifaceted journey promising.
+Nevertheless, it makes sense to bring a lot of perseverance, willingness to help, comradeship and willingness to guarantee the success of this extraordinary, multifaceted journey.

 Travel style